geldmacher/Cake-to-CoinTracking-Converter/README.md

 cake2ct --cake-csv "path\to\cake-export-file.csv" --ct-csv "path\to\ct-import-file.csv" --language "DE"
 ```

-[Import](https://cointracking.info/import/import_csv/) the generated CoinTracking Csv.
+[Import](https://cointracking.info/import/import_csv/) the generated CoinTracking CSV.
 Just select your file, check your imports on the next page and import your data if everthing is fine.

 ## Options